The BMI Calculator is a tool that measures your body mass index, also known as the BMI. This should not be confused with

 After you calculate your BMI, see if you are in the normal range.
 If your are, that is terrific…keep up the great work!
 If your are out of range, check with your healthcare provider on your overall fitness level.
-You might find that in fact you have a high fitness level, but a misleading BMI.
+You might find that you have a high fitness level, but a misleading BMI.